Second order transport coefficients of nonconformal relativistic fluids in various dimensions from Dp-brane: The first order perturbations

 The other cases can be solved from (\ref{eq: 1st order EOM(rr) diff}), (\ref{eq: 1st order EOM(phi) diff}) and (\ref{eq: 1st order scalar constraint 2 diff}).
 Then the 1st order scalar perturbations of Dp-brane with $1\leq p\leq 4$ can be nicely formulated as

 In D1-brane case $F$ is just $F_h$ and we only need to keep in mind that for $p=1$ $F$ has nothing to do with tensor perturbation.
+Thus $F_j$ and $F_k$ of D1-brane relate directly to $F_h$ which is

 Compared with the solution in compactified D4-brane \cite{Wu1508,Wu1604}, $F_j$ and $F_k$ do not change while $F_h$ does\footnote{$F_k$ here is $\frac{1}{r^3}$ times the $F_k$ in \cite{Wu1508,Wu1604} due to the convention change on the perturbation ansatz (\ref{eq: general form perturbation ansatz}).}.
 This is because $h$ relates with the spatial trace part of the perturbation ansatz, as can be seen from (\ref{eq: 1st order perturbation ansatz}).
 And the spatial dimension of compactified D4-brane is 3 while it is 4 for D4-brane case here.